-Fiddler On The Roof actor, Chaim Topol dead at 87
+Fiddler on the Roof and James Bond actor, Chaim Topol, dies aged 87

 In his statement, Herzog said: “I had the privilege of getting to know him closely during the establishment of the unique village, and to be exposed to his work even outside the spotlight.”

-He also founded Variety Israel – an organisation that provides support for children living with disabilities and their families.
+He also founded Variety Israel, an organisation that provides support for children living with disabilities and their families.

+The late actor is survived by his wife, Galia, who he married in 1965, and their three children: daughters Anat and Ady and son Omer.

 Additional reporting by PA News